-- Materials of construction and basis for selection, such as material compatibility or corrosion resistance. - Electrical area classification, based on flammable materials located near the process. - Relief system design and design basis. - Ventilation system design, including airflow, and psychometric and equipment sizing calculations. - Design codes and standards. - Material and energy balances for processes built after May 26, 1992.
+- Materials of construction and basis for selection, such as material compatibility or corrosion resistance. - Electrical area classification, based on flammable materials located near the process. - Relief system design and design basis. - Ventilation system design, including airflow, and psychometric and equipment sizing calculations - Design codes and standards. - Material and energy balances for processes.
 The balances must show that mass flows and heat transfers sum properly. - Safety systems, such as control interlocks, depressurization, containment and disposal, and toxic/flammable material detection systems. - Piping and instrumentation diagrams.